Untold Tales of Venus

 The story of Jimmy Welch remains untold.

-to the fast action of Daly City Police Officer James Welsh.
+has been solved—thanks to the fast action of Daly City Police Officer James

-passerby ran up, pointing and exclaimed: "Look, there's a flying saucer
+when a passerby ran up, pointing and exclaimed: "Look, there's a flying

-to see the object alight in Greenlawn Cemetery in Colma.
+was rewarded to see the object alight in Greenlawn Cemetery in Colma.
 With

 "Some joker's idea of humor," Welsh reported.

 Sadly, the only story on record about the man who may

 have been ERB's Jimmy Welsh is one in which he was the victim of a practical

 joke.
 But it doesn't mean that he didn't have a distinguished career, and